LGFae/swww/README.md

 resizing it **before** sending it to `swww`.
 That would make the caching phase much faster, and thus ultimately reduce power consumption.
 I can personally recommend [`gifsicle`](https://github.com/kohler/gifsicle) for this purpose.

+### Wallpaper disappears when reconnecting monitor

+`swww` used to cache its images so that it could reload the current the last displayed image automatically.
+This lead to many problems and also proved to be very annoying to keep working with when we updated to [`sctk 0.17`](https://github.com/Smithay/client-toolkit).
+So I decided to nuke it.

+If you want a wallpaper to be set automatically when you reconnect to a monitor, you should use a combination of scripts and a program that lets you run commands when a new output is connected, like [`kanshi`](https://sr.ht/~emersion/kanshi/).

 ## About new features